Mathematics can save lives and can make the world a safer place for everyone.

 - Student handouts (PDF): Copy masters for all handouts and worksheets

-- Software for PC and Mac: Needed stages 2 and 3 - it can be run directly from this page
+- Road Accidents Database Software: Updated 2019 for modern browsers & mobile.
+Needed for stages 2 and 3 - it can be run directly from this page.

 Please double-check that the software works on pupils' machines in good time for the lesson

 - More software options: Install locally and/or access the original version for Internet Explorer and other old browsers.

 - Data files in XLS format and CSV format: Provided for advanced users who want to use the data set with other spreadsheet, graphing or statistics software